AliFarghadan/RSVD-LU/README.md

 --with-64-bit-indices PETSC_ARCH=complex-opt --download-mumps
 ```

-**Note**: You may need to modify `RSVDLU.c` function the source code if you have a more suitable solver for your problem.
+**Note**: You may need to modify `RSVDLU.c` function in the source code if you have a more suitable solver for your problem.

 ## List of input variables